PUT-Motorsport/PUTM_EV_DASHBOARD_2024/README.md

 You can now work on the project.

-To flash the firmware, build it and then, program the target either using TouchGFX or STM32CubeIDE.
+To flash the firmware, build it and program the target either using TouchGFX or STM32CubeIDE.

 ## Icons